About Us

 Mission

-Preserve and share Oberlin’s unique heritage while enhancing the community as a better place to live, learn, work, and visit.
+To preserve and share Oberlin’s unique heritage and to make our community a better place to live, learn, work, and visit.

 Core Values

-Stewardship: Protect and preserve historic homes, buildings, and archives, making them accessible to all.
+Stewardship: Protect and preserve Oberlin’s historical resources and make them accessible to all.

 Staff